-In cases where the Title IX Coordinator and HSDB Chair determine that mediation or a restorative justice process may be appropriate, the Title IX Coordinator will first consult with the Complainant about the option to pursue one of these alternative processes.
+In cases where a formal complaint (as described in Article XI) has been filed, but where the Title IX Coordinator and HSMB Chair determine that mediation or a restorative justice process may be appropriate, the Title IX Coordinator will first consult with the Complainant about the option to pursue one of these alternative processes.
 If the Complainant is agreeable, then the Title IX Coordinator will consult with the Respondent to discuss the mediation or restorative justice process.
-If both parties agree in writing to pursue the proposed informal resolution process, mediation or a restorative justice process will be coordinated by the Title IX Coordinator.
+If both parties are agreeable to the proposed informal resolution process, mediation or a restorative justice process will be coordinated by the Title IX Coordinator.
 Either party or the College may discontinue the informal resolution process at any time.
-The mediator or restorative justice facilitator will report to the Title IX Coordinator and the HSDB Chair the results of the process, which are subject to the acceptance of the Title IX Coordinator.
+The mediator or restorative justice facilitator will report to the Title IX Coordinator and the HSMB Chair the results of the process, which are subject to the acceptance of the Title IX Coordinator.

-In implementing an informal resolution the College will provide to the parties a written notice disclosing:
+In implementing an informal resolution the College will: